 Visit Zagreb cemetery

-However, Zagreb cemetery is listed on Tripadvisor as 7th of 64 attractions in Zagreb.
+However, Zagreb cemetery is listed on Tripadvisor as the 10th of 204 attractions in Zagreb.
 Must be a reason.
-And there must be people different than myself.
-Description on Tripadvisor says “This cemetery contains world-class artwork and atmosphere.”
+And there must be people different than me.
+The description on Tripadvisor says “This cemetery contains world-class artwork and atmosphere.”
 Atmosphere?
 Whatever.
-It is nice.
-And I went there few times when I was younger.
+Well, here you have one of the quirkier things to do in Zagreb.

 360º Views of Zagreb